 - Mark your calendar for this meeting.
 Subscribe our newletters to stay tuned with us.

-To maximise the utility of these novel treatment strategies, it is important that there are cross-disciplinary exchanges of information between the various areas within the ID arena.
-Considering the importance of mAbs and LA-drugs in the fight against IDs in regards to prevention, prophylaxis, and treatment (both for individual patients and on a public health level), it is vital to inform and educate clinicians on the challenges and opportunities of using these options in their daily practice.
+To maximize the utility of these novel treatment strategies, it is important that there are cross-disciplinary exchanges of information between the various areas within the ID arena.
+Considering the importance of mAbs and LADs in the fight against IDs in regards to prevention, prophylaxis, and treatment (both for individual patients and on a public health level), it is vital to inform and educate clinicians on the challenges and opportunities of using these options in their daily practice.

-This two-day workshop will consist of several state-of-the-art invited lectures, roundtable discussions, clinical case presentations and debates.
+This two-day workshop will consist of several state-of-the-art invited lectures, round table discussions, clinical case presentations and debates.
 The program will be designed to allow for maximum discussion and interaction between expert faculty and delegates.
 Panel discussions and Q&A sessions are designed to foster spirited and lively discussions on provocative scientific topics that address knowledge gaps in clinical care.

-The Workshop will be topped off with a workshop dinner and social events to allow for the perfect opportunity to engage in more informal discussion among attendees.
+The workshop will be topped off with a workshop dinner and social events to allow for the perfect opportunity to engage in more informal discussion among attendees.

-The main goal of this Workshop is to provide a platform for discussion on the latest research in the field of new anti-infectious disease agents and their relevance to routine clinical practice.
+The main goal of this workshop is to provide a platform for discussion on the latest research in the field of new anti-infectious disease agents and their relevance to routine clinical practice.

-This Workshop aims to catalyze the clinical research on these ID agents across the different disease areas.
+This workshop aims to catalyze the clinical research on these ID agents across the different disease areas.
 In doing so, this will advance the field by optimizing treatment strategies for ID patients.

 After participating in this unique translational workshop, delegates will be able to:

-- Define the rationale of using mAbs and LADs to combat infectious diseases;
+- Define the rationale of using mAbs and LADs to combat infectious diseases

-- Summarize the process of identification, optimization and development of new anti-infectious disease agents;
+- Summarize the process of identification, optimization and development of new anti-infectious disease agents

-- Summarize the latest developments in the field of anti-infectious disease agents and their relevance for patients and public health;
+- Summarize the latest developments in the field of anti-infectious disease agents and their relevance for patients and public health

-- Identify the challenges and opportunities in using anti-infectious disease agents in clinical practice;
+- Identify the challenges and opportunities in using anti-infectious disease agents in clinical practice

-- Discuss the importance of anti-infectious disease agents and the way forward in research and clinical practice.
+- Discuss the importance of anti-infectious disease agents and the way forward in research and clinical practice

-- ID clinicians and other healthcare providers (HCPs) caring for ID patients who will benefit from more knowledge on the latest insights into the research and use of innovative anti-infectious disease agents in clinical practice;
+- ID clinicians and other healthcare providers (HCPs) caring for ID patients who will benefit from more knowledge on the latest insights into the research and use of innovative anti-infectious disease agents in clinical practice

 - HCPs involved in the research and application of new anti-infectious disease agents.